k-nuth/cs-api/README.md

 <p align="center"><img width="800px" src="docs/images/demo.png" /></p>

-Knuth C# API is a high performance implementation of the Bitcoin protocol focused on users requiring extra performance and flexibility.
-It is a Bitcoin node you can use as a library.
+Knuth C# API is a high performance implementation of the Bitcoin Cash protocol focused on users requiring extra performance and flexibility.
+It is a Bitcoin Cash node you can use as a library.

 ## Prerequisites